12-Methoxy-LSD

-12-Methoxy-LSD is a drug of the ergoline and lysergamide families and a derivative of lysergic acid diethylamide (LSD).
+12-Methoxy-LSD, also known as 12-methoxylysergic acid diethylamide, is a drug of the ergoline and lysergamide families and a derivative of lysergic acid diethylamide (LSD).
 In terms of chemical structure, 12-methoxy-LSD is to LSD as 5-MeO-DMT is to dimethyltryptamine (DMT), with 12-methoxy-LSD notably containing 5-MeO-DMT within its conformationally constrained structure.
 Both 12-methoxy-LSD and its analogue 12-hydroxy-LSD have been described as non-hallucinogenic in humans.
 However, in other more recent reports, 12-hydroxy-LSD produced psychedelic-like effects in rodents and was said to have similar activity as LSD in humans.

 Pharmacology

 It has been reported that 12-methoxy-LSD does not produce hallucinogenic effects in humans.
 However, it is nonetheless pharmacologically active in animal studies.
 The drug's effects in rabbits include antiserotonergic activity (20% of that of LSD) and hyperthermia (dose ratio relative to LD_{50} of 1:17 for 12-methoxy-LSD and 1:725 for LSD).
 In addition, like LSD, it is highly potent in terms of lethality, with a median lethal dose (LD_{50}) of 0.1 mg/kg i.v. in rabbits (relative to 0.1 mg/kg for LSD).
 12-Methoxy-LSD also produces LSD-like electroencephalogram (EEG) changes in rabbits.

 Presumably 12-methoxy-LSD acts as an agonist of serotonin and dopamine receptors, as with LSD and other related lysergamides, but its pharmacology has not been studied with modern techniques.